CBS-SI/DST/Database/README.md

 - '36' = Non-skilled worker / Other employees
 - '37' = Employed employees without further details

-There are more codes but the documentation do not say what they mean (e.g. 11).
+There are more codes in the data but the documentation do not say what they mean (e.g. 11).

 https://www.dst.dk/da/TilSalg/Forskningsservice/Dokumentation/hoejkvalitetsvariable/beskaeftigelsesoplysninger-der-vedroerer-ida-ansaettelser/still